mit-zardini-lab/mit-zardini-lab.github.io/_people/max-stolzle.markdown

 Previously, he visited the Planetary Robotics Lab at the European Space Agency working on using self-supervised learning for removing occlusions in terrain maps.
 His research interests center around developing minimalistic models and control strategies (both model-based and data-driven) for soft robots.

 ### Awards:
-- Nominated for Best Paper Award at 2024 IEEE 7th International Conference on Soft Robotics (RoboSoft).
+- Best Paper Award at 2024 IEEE 7th International Conference on Soft Robotics (RoboSoft).
 - Graduated with distinction from the MSc in Mechanical Engineering at ETH Zurich.
 - Received MathWorks poster award at the RoboSoft 2023 workshop on Reduced-Order Modelling for Soft Robots.
 - Received the Swiss-European Mobility for Traineeship Scholarship for research stay at ESTEC, European Space Agency (ESA).